 Seriously, it's probably impossible to list them all.

-To get you started, here are the bigger manufacturers we got to see at the show.
-It's by no means exhaustive, but hopefully it gives you a taster.
+To get you started, here are the bigger manufacturers for campervans in the UK.
+It's by no means exhaustive, but hopefully, it gives you a place to start looking

 - Swift Motorhomes (yep, for campervans)